 A WIM file is saved in a file-based imaging format and this was first introduced in Windows Vista.
 A WIM file enables you to deploy a single disk image to numerous devices.
-WIM files are used to manage files such as drivers, updates, Language Packs (LPs), Local Experience packs (LXPs) and other components without booting the operating system image.
+WIM files help in managing files such as drivers, updates, Language Packs (LPs), Local Experience packs (LXPs) and other components without booting the operating system image.
 To resolve similar issues, see: “Error 740: Elevated permissions are required to run DISM“.
 Also see, You require permission from trustedinstaller: How to delete or rename files protected by Trusted Installer, and Folder Access Denied, you require permission from SYSTEM: Unable to delete old windows folder.

-“The wim file needs to be remounted” error message is a result of corruption of the *wim file in my case.
-In this guide, we will look at how do you un-mount and cleaanup a Wim Image file using the DISM tool.
+“The wim file needs to be remounted” error message is a result of the corruption of the “wim file” in my case.
+In this guide, we will look at how you un-mount and cleanup a Wim Image file using the DISM tool.

 I found out in my case that even though the error message said “The wim file needs to be remounted”, remounting did not help in resolving my issue.
 You could try this and if this does not work for you, simply move to the steps discussed below.
 This command simply help recover an orphaned image mount directory.

 dism /remount-wim /MountDir:<mountDir>

-On the already mounted Wim image, it makes sense to see if the image is correctly mounted.
-To do this, run the following command (this command can be modified to support your file structure/path).
+For the already mounted WIM image, it’s a good practice to verify if the image has been correctly mounted.
+To do this, run the following command (modify this command to support your file structure/path).
 Run the command below to get the mounted WIM information.

 Therefore, to resolve this issue, the steps below helped me.
 First, we will have to unmount using one of the commands below that suits your environment.

-– This is only needed when you intend to use the same wim file to ensure all errors are cleared.
+- This is only necessary when you plan to reuse the same WIM file to ensure that all errors are cleared.